davido912/data-proc/README.md

 Do note that once you deploy the application, unittests/integration tests will also run and logs would be printed onto the terminal.
 On success, a CLI interface will be launched with a split screen (using TMUX) to communicate with the application and to be able and query the database to view the results.

+Using the CLI, in Architecture A you have the option of loading the data in full or selecting a specific data to load. in Architecture B, you have the option to use the CLI spawned to drop the same events file over and over again and have it be loaded.

 #### Tmux